ncatlab/nlab-content/pages/0/6/9/0/960/content.md

 * [[pointed mapping space]]

-* While the smash product is not Cartesian, it does [[monoidal category with diagonals|admit diagonals]].
+* While the smash product is not cartesian, it does [[monoidal category with diagonals|admit diagonals]].

 ## References